Join us in praying for these missionaries as they share

 Mike & Kelli Anderson

 In 2015, Mike and Kelli moved to the Ammi Training Center and currently serve by teaching, discipling and working alongside these new Curto believers, as well as students from other language groups.
 They also help lead mission teams both going out from Ammi to local villages and receiving teams from the States to serve at Ammi.
-God is growing his church among the Curto and other indigenous people of Brazil.
-It is an exciting time as God is turning hearts from fear of the spirits to faith in Christ.

 Eric & Katie Dodson